ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   Once hooked, you reel a piece into your heart Memories to treasure and never part.

-  In the retelling the story might grow
+  In the retelling, the story might grow
   But hey, your story, your show.
 alignPoemLeft: false
 removePostcardPadding: false